SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 although for one minute a day this production can be increased

 of exposed ﬂesh they can find.
-“Now imagine you fight back, as hard as you can.
+"Now imagine you fight back, as hard as you can.

 And you eventually win; you kick this giant hill down